-O’Donnell Consulting was asked to assess the structural integrity of a base skid containing a Vapor Recovery Unit (VRU) to ASME Code.
+We performed finite element analysis to determine the structural integrity of a Vapor Recovery Unit (VRU) base skid to ASME Code.
 The VRU package was to recover process vapor for use as fuel gas – for a plant near Fort McMurray, North Alberta Canada.
 The equipment included motors, compressors, a separator, heat exchanger, instrumentation and controls, piping and valves, and miscellaneous components.
 The base skid will also support the utility building in which the system will be located.

 The combined VRU Base Skid and Utility Building entity is approximately 55 ft (16.76 m) in length, 23 ft (7 m) in width and 18 ft (5.5 m) in height.
 Design criteria for the base skid structure was obtained in part from the 2006 Alberta Building Code.